michodgs25/Somerset-Trails/README.md

 __Somerset Trails__ site was born from observing that current sites such as: https://www.somersetlive.co.uk/news/somerset-news/11-stunning-walking-routes-around-2431780, had far too many ads clogging up each page which made the experience visitting the site unappealing.
 The trails are such beautiful places to visit, the website is many people's first impression and can be discouraging to see advertisements for various companies plastered everywhere.

-__Somerset Trails__ website offers a user **(see user stories below)** a visually impactful site through its application of a responsive slideshow on each trail and a Google maps feature enabling the user to toggle between satelite and terrain type to suit their own personal needs.
+__Somerset Trails__ website offers a user **(see user stories below)** a visually impactful site through its application of a responsive slideshow on each trail and a Google maps feature enabling the user to toggle between satelite, terrain type and even go street view to visit each trail virtually.

 * A primary design goal of this website is to be a responsive, so that users can easily explore different trails and learn more about each trail via images& google maps.